 So the film opens with a meal between two people with no conversation or eye contact.
 It’s an easy sell for us as the audience that the woman probably feels lonely.
 As strange as the device of the dumpling child would be, it’s a nice symbolic tie-in that it comes after the husband has left the table and the last piece of food is being eaten by the woman that the dumpling child manifests.
 It arrives at the height of her loneliness and her “love language” being unrequited or appreciated.
 If the phrase “love language” is confusing, here’s what I mean.

-We also see the big scene where she decides, in a last effort to reach her grumpy, petulant dumpling child, she cooks the most delicious-looking meal that animation has EVER produced!
+We also see the big scene where, in a last effort to reach her grumpy, petulant dumpling child, she cooks the most delicious-looking meal that animation has EVER produced!
 I mean I wanted to go out to the nearest Chinese restaurant after that scene and dig in!
 You can see the love and care she takes to ensure this meal is “perfect”.
 And her dumpling child rejects it and leaves her alone in the room.
 She then proceeds to eat the entire meal by herself.
 On the surface, it looks like she’s being petty and doesn’t want to give her dumpling child the satisfaction of leftovers, but symbolically she’s taking back her love because it was rejected.
 She can’t take it anymore and tries to “self-love” as she consumes this perfect meal by herself.
 Notice that the husband is no longer shown in these parts because it has ceased to be about him a long time ago.
 This is about her and her need for affection.

 The Parent-Child Relationship Theme

 After that rejected food offering, the film reaches its climax.
 The dumpling child returns home with a girlfriend.
 In fact, he indicates he’s leaving the home to be with her.
 Here the woman reaches her most frantic state of mind.
 After all that she’s done to keep him safe.
 All that she’s provided.
 All the love she’s invested.
 She cannot bear to see him leave, so she pulls back – literally.
 She does physically what I can only guess every mother has done emotionally when seeing her son “replace” her in her mind.
 We know she can’t actually stop him.
-And she probably knows that even if she were to miraculously manage to keep him with her physically the emotional connection has changed.
-In her mind it’s gone.
+And she probably knows that, even if she were to miraculously manage to keep him with her physically, the emotional connection has changed.
+In her mind, it’s gone.

 And here’s where most people, rightfully so, were “disturbed”.
-(I use the word I’ve seen to describe this scene by others online.)
+(I use the word I’ve seen used to describe this scene by others online.)
 She eats it.
 She eats the dumpling child in a final effort to keep it from leaving her.
 Of course her regret is immediate because she’s still lost the dumpling child.
-In her fervor to keep it from leaving her she’s destroyed any chance of a relationship.
+In her fervor to keep it from leaving her, she’s destroyed any chance of a relationship.

 And it’s here that the story also reaches its zenith of symbolism.